WindowsPointCloud/PointCloudSystem/README.md

 - This should mitigate the problem.

 ### 12. fatal error: THC/THC.h: No such file or directory
 - If we are not mistaken, this problem is likely to occur if you are using `torch>1.10`.
+That is why we set the torch version to `torch=1.10` for this repo.
+The reason is because OpenPCDet recommends using `torch<=1.10`.
-Originally, OpenPCDet recommend using `torch<=1.10`.
-However, newer CUDA versions do not support lower version torch.
+- However, we found that newer CUDA versions do not support lower version torch.
 Hence, it is inevitable for most of us to use `torch>1.10`.
 - To solve this, go to directory `PointCloudSystem/pcdet/ops/pointnet2/pointnet2_batch/src` and directory `PointCloudSystem/pcdet/ops/pointnet2/pointnet2_stack/src`.
 For each `.cpp` codes in these two directories, uncomment `include <THC/THC.h>` and `extern THCState *state;`.
 Example of uncommenting is shown below:
 - ![image](https://github.com/user-attachments/assets/ebd8ded3-5724-4ef6-908e-d3f593edab8e)